Steef435/steef435.github.io/_posts/2016-01-20-getting-started-with-libpeas-extensions-in-vala.md

 If you've been looking for easy ways to make your application extensible using "plugins", surely you must have come across a GObject extensions library called [libpeas](https://wiki.gnome.org/Projects/Libpeas).
 Its engine can seamlessly load GObject-based extension objects which act as "entry points" to the application.
 Currently, plugins written in C/Vala (shared object files), Python and Lua are supported.

 As a project I'm currently working on (more on that soon) requires a system like this, I decided to take a look.
-I must say, it took me a while to get it all to up and running.
+I must say, it took me a while to get it all up and running.
 Which is why I decided to write a simple introduction in the hope that the journey will be less painful for others.
 The end goal is to make a small a Gtk+ window with buttons provided by plugins.
 The core of the application will be written in Vala, and plugin examples are provided in Python and Vala.
 Let's get started.

 ## What you need
 - Vala (obviously)